 How can people change the world using art?
 Just ask Estrella Gonzalez and Rafael Luna.

-Estrella and Rafael began their journey toward becoming agents of change when Escénica, a part of the One Drop Project executed by Oxfam Quebec with, came to their region.
+Estrella and Rafael began their journey toward becoming agents of change when Escénica, a part of the One Drop Project executed by Oxfam Quebec with, came to their region in El Salvador.
 While taking part in the youth artistic workshops hosted by Escénica, they became inspired and motivated to help their own communities overcome their socio-economic challenges using social art.

 The talented Estrella and Rafael quickly became young leaders with a strong sense of responsibility and teamwork.
 They did not wait to put their learning to good use.
 They combined their leadership abilities with their recently acquired social art skills to become positive influences in their communities.